tokay-lang/tokay/README.md

 Expr                      print
 ```

-This is also a Tokay program, wihtout using the parsing facilities.
+This is also a Tokay program, without using the parsing facilities.
 It  recursively calculates faculties.

 ```
 Faculty = @x {